Peter L. Shelton

 Peter Laros Shelton (March 26, 1945 - August 26, 2012) was an architect and interior designer based in New York City.
 The New York Times wrote, his "less-is-more sensibility became a hallmark for apartments ringing Central Park."
 Editor in chief of Architectural Digest, Margaret Russell, said Shelton was a leader in the field who "won pretty much every award a firm could win."

 In 2011, Shelton's firm received the Cooper Hewitt, Smithsonian Design Museum's National Design Award for interior design, and he was inducted to the International Interior Design Association Hall of Fame in 1996.

 Early life and education

-Shelton was born in Bethlehem, Pennsylvania, to Margaret (nee Laros) and Talbot Shelton, president of Bethlehem Steel.
+Shelton was born in Bethlehem, Pennsylvania, to Margaret (nee Laros) and Talbot Shelton, vice-president of Bethlehem Steel.
 His maternal grandfather was industrialist Russel K. Laros.
 Shelton graduated from the University of Pennsylvania in 1968, where he was a member of the fraternity of St. Anthony Hall.
 He received a master’s in architecture from the Pratt Institute in 1975.